hydephp/hyde/README.md

 Hyde will automatically enable the CommonMark extension.

 > Note that when using Torchlight the pages will take longer to generate as API calls need to be made.
-> However, Torchlight caches the response so this only affects the first time running the build, or
-> if you update the page.
+> However, Torchlight caches the response so this only affects the first time running the build, or if you update the page.

 ## Known Issues
 Deleting Markdown posts does not delete the already compiled HTML files.
-In a future update (coming soon(tm)) the builder will remove unused files automatically.
+In a future update (coming soon™) the builder will remove unused files automatically.
 For now, you can manually delete the files and then run the build command.

 Currently, only top-level custom pages are supported.
 In the future, nested pages will be supported.
 For example, _site/directory/page.html

-Hyde also currently does not support images, but will soon as it already has the foundation in place to do so.

 ## Changelog